 That’s no longer the case.
-Mortgage rates have quickly raced past 5%, rising two whole percentage points since the start of the year.
+Mortgage rates have quickly raced toward 6%, rising two whole percentage points since the start of the year.
 And at the same time, home prices have kept going up.
 While there have been signs of prices dropping — the national median existing-home price fell $10,000 from June to $403,800 in July, according to the National Association of Realtors — they’re still more than 10% higher than they were at this point last year.

 Experts say it’s unlikely prices will drop in any significant way nationwide anytime soon.
 And while the rate at which home prices are rising will slow, that’ll likely come because fewer people can afford to shop in a pricier market.
 On a local level, individual markets might see prices come down, but experts say a big drop across the board is unlikely barring a big economic shift.

 “You have this continued pressure around purchasing that even if we see dips, I think you’re going to see enough demand on the dips to keep home prices from going down by any true measure,” says Nicole Rueth, producing branch manager with the Rueth Team of Fairway Independent Mortgage Corp.
 “I think the appreciation is going to slow back down to where a normal appreciation should be.”

 What’s Caused the Rise In Home Prices?